 You will see in the various assignment guidelines on Canvas as well as in the Assessment Procedures below that writing quality is taken into consideration on all assignments.
 Overall writing quality includes grammar, usage, mechanics, and style, as well as following proper APA citing style where applicable.
 All outside assignments are to be typed, 12 point font; any assignment turned in handwritten will result in a score of zero.
 Assignments, projects, etc. are NOT accepted handwritten, scanned, screenshot, or photographed.
 Students are expected to read and follow all directions and rubrics on the required course assignments and projects and submit these in the requested required format.
 Google Docs, Google Slides, and Apple applications are NOT compatible with the Canvas LMS system and will not upload correctly.
 Be sure that you have saved and uploaded your assignments in the correct format.
-Doing otherwise with result in a score of zero (0) on assignments.

 The Reading & Writing Center (Library) offers free writing assistance to students on campus.
 For more information on all they offer, visit or call Writing Center Information at 494-3000 ext.
 3619 or email rcwritingcenter@reedleycollege.edu.
-Learning to study more effectively will also help with writing, and The Tutorial Center (Library Building LRC 111) has a variety of services to help you succeed in college through more effective learning strategies.
+Learning to study more effectively will also help with writing, and The Tutorial Center (Library Building LRC 111) has a ECE 1 FALL 2022 WEB (ACC)

+variety of services to help you succeed in college through more effective learning strategies.
 For more information call the Tutorial Center at 559-494-3000 ext.
 3058.

-Proper writing is a basic expectation when someone has earned a college degree, and writing quality really does matter; it matters here and it will matter in your profession.
-If you intend to work with children and families, there will be many times when you need to communicate information that is crucial, including rationale for continued funding for your job and the children and families you serve.
+Proper writing is a basic expectation when someone has earned a college degree, and writing quality really does matter; it matters here, and it will matter in your profession.
 We often are required to communicate through our writing, and without good, consistent writing mechanics, it is difficult to communicate effectively.